Tomer-Eliahu/internet-radio/user_guide.md

 # User Guide
 To run this program on your own board, first install all necessary tools as detailed in the [Rust on ESP book](https://docs.espressif.com/projects/rust/book/) and the [Embedded Rust (std) on Espressif book](https://docs.esp-rs.org/std-training/02_2_software.html) if you have not done so already.
-Then go to [example_config.rs](src\wifi\example_config.rs) and set your Wi-Fi settings.
-Be sure to rename this file "config.rs" once you are done.
+Then go to [example_config.rs] and set your Wi-Fi settings.
+Be sure to rename "example_config.rs" to "config.rs" once you are done.

 ## Find New Stations
 I took stations from [radio.net](https://www.radio.net/), but there are also alternative sources such as